 The 3 Day Weekend Getaway Guide to Los Angeles begins in Downtown L.A., which has experienced an incredible renaissance that includes world-class cultural attractions and venues, acclaimed restaurants, vibrant nightlife and a thriving gallery scene.

 Los Angeles is known as a trend-setting metropolis, but its architectural heritage includes historic landmarks as well as modern structures.
-Many of LA’s classic buildings can be viewed on a walking tour of Downtown, from Union Station and City Hall to the historic Millennium Biltmore Hotel and the famed Bradbury Building.
-LA's cutting edge architecture includes modern icons such as Walt Disney Concert Hall and the Cathedral of Our Lady of the Angels.
-The recent opening of nearby Grand Park gives Downtown LA a spectacular outdoor public gathering space.
+Many of L.A.’s classic buildings can be viewed on a walking tour of Downtown, from Union Station and City Hall to the historic Millennium Biltmore Hotel and the famed Bradbury Building.

-Downtown dining options include popular multicultural destinations like Olvera Street, Chinatown and Little Tokyo.
-Whether it’s a bonafide classic like Philippe the Original, a Downtown favorite like Border Grill, or a newcomer like Bestia, be sure to read The Definitive Guide to Downtown Los Angeles for a list of restaurants that appeal to every palate.
+Downtown L.A. dining options include popular cultural destinations like Olvera Street, Chinatown and Little Tokyo.
+Whether it’s a bonafide classic like Philippe the Original, bustling favorites like the historic Grand Central Market and weekly Smorgasburg, or new hotspots like Majordomo and Bavel, there are Downtown L.A. restaurants that appeal to every palate.